The Call of the Simpsons

 "The Call of the Simpsons" is the seventh episode of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 18, 1990.
+It originally aired on Fox in the United States on February 18, 1990.
 It was written by John Swartzwelder and directed by Wesley Archer.
 Albert Brooks made his first of ten guest appearances on The Simpsons franchise in this episode as the voice of Cowboy Bob.

 In this episode, Homer purchases an RV and the Simpsons vacation in the wilderness.
 After the RV accidentally plummets from a cliff, the Simpsons find themselves stranded in a forest.
 While Bart and Homer try hiking back to civilization, Homer gets covered in mud and is mistaken for Bigfoot by a naturalist.
 News of the Bigfoot encounter spreads quickly and soon hunters converge to capture Homer.
 Meanwhile, Maggie is separated from her family and cared for by bears.

 Plot

 Jealous of Ned Flanders' new motor home, Homer visits Bob's RV Round-up to buy one.
 Because of his poor credit rating, he only qualifies for a smaller, dilapidated RV, which he is conned into purchasing.
-Homer takes his family on an excursion, driving on remote back roads.
+Homer takes his family on an excursion, driving on remote backroads.
 After Homer ignores Marge's suggestion to drive back to the main road, the Simpsons find themselves teetering over a precipice.
 They escape the RV before it plummets over the cliff and explodes, leaving them stranded in the wilderness with no food or supplies.

-After Homer builds a crude lean-to shelter, he and Bart leave to find help, unaware Maggie is tagging along.
+After Homer builds a crude lean-to shelter, he and Bart leave to find help, unaware that Maggie is tagging along.
 Marge and Lisa stay behind and build a fire and sturdier shelter despite knowing nothing about camping.
 Separated from Homer and Bart, Maggie is adopted by a family of bears.
 Homer and Bart lose their clothes after plunging over a waterfall and falling into a raging river.
 They hide their exposed bodies with leaves and mud.
 After a frigid night's sleep, Homer tries to steal honey from a beehive.
 When the bees attack him, he evades them by jumping into a mud pit.
 Homer is mistaken for Bigfoot after a nature photographer takes a picture of him covered in mud.
-Soon the forest is inundated with Bigfoot enthusiasts after a tabloid offers a $5000 reward for capturing the creature alive.
+Soon the forest is inundated with Bigfoot enthusiasts after a tabloid offers a $5,000 reward for capturing the creature alive.

 After Marge and Lisa are rescued by park rangers, Marge tells the media the monster in question is her husband, leading to tabloid headlines such as "I married Bigfoot".
 Cold, hungry, and exhausted, Homer and Bart stumble upon the bears' cave and retrieve Maggie.
 Homer is captured and taken to a lab for testing.
 He returns home after scientists agree that he is "either a below-average human being or a brilliant beast".
 While watching news coverage of his ordeal, Homer worries his co-workers will mock him until Marge consoles him by calling him "my brilliant beast."